oniietzschan/terebi/README.md

 -- Gets the current scale factor. screen:getScale()

--- Sets scale to the largest factor which can fit in the current monitor. screen:setMaxScale()
+-- Sets scale to the largest factor which can fit on the current monitor. screen:setMaxScale()
 ```